OctopusDeploy/blog/blog/2018-10/selenium/3-the-first-test/the-first-tests.md

 ![](./image3.png)

-Notice now that the java folder has a green icon.
+Notice now that the `java` folder has a green icon.
 This is an indication that IntelliJ recognizes this folder as one that contains Java source files.

 ![](./image4.png)

 Inside `octopus` directory we will create a class called `InitialTest`.
-To do this right click on the `octopus` directory and select New → Java Class.
+To do this right click on the `octopus` directory and select `New` → `Java Class`.

 ![](./image5.png)